 Also see how QR Codes in textbooks of Kerela’s (India) students help them.

 2. Provide audio translations for language books

-This use case is specially to help language students.
+This use case is especially to help language students.
 Besides adding text pronunciations, you can also add audio pronunciations.

 Simply add an Audio QR Code that redirects students to listen to an audio file.